 People often ask me how I make my travel dreams possible.
-They assume that I am either lucky or independently wealthy.
-Well, to innocently admit it, I am not independently wealthy.
-Though you can call me a little lucky, for I’ve been travelling for almost two years now, and without having any steady source of income.
-But there’s more to it.
+They either assume that my dad supports my travels or that I am independently wealthy.
+Well, to honestly admit it, I am not independently wealthy; and no, my dad doesn’t contribute anything to my travels.

 1. Avoid Eating Out

-As an advantage I know cooking, and managing quick and easy meals is no hard task for me.
-I sort of learned that art while completing my study abroad.
-Similarly, if you’re serious about saving money, you need to start cooking or eat cheap processed food.
+As an advantage, I know cooking, and managing quick and easy meals is no hard task for me.
+I learned cooking while studying abroad.
+Similarly, if you’re serious about saving money, you need to start cooking.

-Now you’d say you run your car on CNG (as most frugal, new age hipsters, do in New Delhi, to make it economic).
-Let’s understand this using a sheet of paper and a pen.
-Write down all the money you’ve spent buying it.
-Add it with the figure you’d hopelessly donated to insurance companies so far.
-Then write an approximate for all the fuel and repairing cost till date.
-After taking a deep breath and adding the last two figures as well – see what did you get?
+Write down all the money you’ve spent buying a car.
+Add it to the figure you have spent in buying the insurance so far.
+Then write an approximate for all the fuel and repair costs to date.
+After taking a deep breath and adding all the figures, see what you have got.
 Probably a large sum of money.
-I am sure you could travel another continent with that.
+I am sure you could travel to another continent with that money.

 3. Buy Second Hand

 Okay so here’s a simple equation: why pay full price when you can pay half, or perhaps much less than that?